brianmulder/open-souls-community/README.md

 ## 🤔 What is this?

 This repository is a place for sharing knowledge on how to create AI souls.
 This repository holds docs, snippets, and examples for building AI souls with `@opensouls/core` and our **local runtime**.
+The runtime is published as `@opensouls/local-engine`.

 Any soul in the repo can be run locally using the new runtime.
 The runtime uses